-Lima's first ever ALS walk
+Lima's first ever ALS Walk

-Derry Glenn hosted the first meeting for the Lima ALS walk today at UNOH campus.
+Derry Glenn hosted the first meeting for the Lima ALS walk on Thursday at the UNOH campus.

 “It’s a celebration day.
 It’s not a day of sadness," says Matthews.
 "It's a day to come out and, you know, to celebrate those whether you've lost them of you're currently fighting with them, they aren't alone in the battle.